marcingolenia/fsharp-outbox/README.md

 * PostgreSQL
 * RabbitMq with Rebus

+The related blog-post can be found here: https://mcode.it/blog/2021-02-18-fsharp_outbox/

 # Instructions
 * You will need [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) to build, test, run the app.